-The steady state with staggered price adjustments is similar to that in Caplin and Spulber (1987), who do not mention the possibility of other equilibria in their paper.
-In this equilibrium, entrepreneurs have (s, S) strategies.
-At each date, the population that has not updated its price since $\lfloor 1/x \rfloor + 1$ dates does it, and a fraction $1/x - \lfloor 1/x \rfloor$ of the population that has done it exactly $\lfloor 1/x \rfloor$ dates ago does it, where $\lfloor 1/x \rfloor$ is the integer part of 1/x.
+The steady state with staggered price adjustments is similar to that in Caplin and Spulber (1987).
+In this equilibrium, at each date, the population of entrepreneurs that has not updated its price since $\lfloor 1/x \rfloor + 1$ dates does it, and a mass $x - 1/(\lfloor 1/x \rfloor + 1)$ of the population that has done it exactly $\lfloor 1/x \rfloor$ dates ago does it, where $\lfloor 1/x \rfloor$ is the integer part of 1/x.
 The rest of the population does not adjust its price.
 Notice that for the economy to be in this steady state from date 0 on, it must start out with the steady-state distribution of prices instead of the degenerate one assumed in the paper for simplicity.

-In the cross section of the three deterministic equilibria-flexible, infrequently adjusted, and fixed prices, as the frequency of price adjustments decreases, so do the level of inflation and the real rate of interest, whereas the wage increases, even though all equilibria correspond to the same economic fundamentals and to the same monetary policy.
-The intuitition is as follows.
-Given a real rate r', there exists a unique inflation Π' from the Taylor principle, since inflation must satisfy and $\Pi_t = \Pi' = \Pi^M (r'/r^M)^{1/\psi}$ for all t is the only non-exploding path.
+In the cross section of the three deterministic steady states-flexible, infrequently adjusted, and fixed prices, as the frequency of price adjustments decreases, so do the level of inflation and the real rate of interest, whereas the wage increases, even though all equilibria correspond to the same economic fundamentals and to the same monetary policy.
+The intuition is as follows.
+Given a real rate r', inflation must satisfy and $\Pi_t = \Pi' = \Pi^M (r'/r^M)^{1/\psi}$ for all t is the only non-exploding path.
 Thus the Taylor rule imposes this correlation between real rate and inflation across equilibria.
 That the equilibria with lower inflation correspond to more price rigidity then follows from the fact that it is all the more valuable to adjust one's price because inflation is high and one's relative price gets far from optimal.

-(36) $$\frac{\Pi{t+1}}{\Pi_t} = \frac{r^M}{r'} \left(\frac{\Pi_t}{\Pi^M}\right)^{\psi},$$
+(37) $$\frac{\Pi{t+1}}{\Pi_t} = \frac{r^M}{r'} \left(\frac{\Pi_t}{\Pi^M}\right)^{\psi},$$

 Can the monetary authority select equilibria?
-In the presence of a fixed price-setting cost, the monetary authority does not pin down a unique equilibrium by committing to a standard interest-feedback rule.
+In the presence of a fixed price-setting cost, the monetary authority does not pin down a unique equilibrium by committing to a baseline interest-feedback rule.
 This raises the question whether it can select or equivalently eliminate equilibria by committing to a more sophisticated rule.
 I conjecture it does.
 Suppose for example that the monetary authority perfectly observes not only the realized inflation at each date but also the fraction of entrepreneurs who pay the menu cost.
 It can then make its rule contingent on this latter variable as well.
 This entails that it can eliminate equilibria with a given degree of price flexibility by making sure that they are not sustainable given the rule.
 For example, a contingent rule ensuring that $\Pi^ = 1$ in the fully flexible equilibrium destroys this equilibrium because adjusting prices cannot be optimal in equilibrium in this case.
-Similarly, the fixed-price equilibrium can be eliminated by committing to an \hat{r} such that the left-hand inequality in (35) cannot be satisfied when entrepreneurs do not adjust prices.
+Similarly, the fixed-price equilibrium can be eliminated by committing to an $\hat{r}$ such that the left-hand inequality in (36) cannot be satisfied when entrepreneurs do not adjust prices.
+A full-fledged study of such more sophisticated rules is an interesting route for future research.
+A fair assessment of their merits should in particular take into account that their inputs can only be observed with noise in practice, thereby leading to policy mistakes.